discus0434/pdf-translator/README.md

 # PDF Translator EN-JA

-This is a PDF translator that translates PDF files into Japanese.
+This is a PDF translator that translates PDF files into Japanese, preserving the original layout.

 <p align="center">
   <img src="./assets/sample1.png" width=100%>